 - counselling and grief support.

 For information on palliative care services in your local area, ask your GP or visit the National Palliative Care Service Directory.
-You can also learn more about palliative care on the Department of Health website.
+You can also learn more about palliative care on the Department of Health and Aged Care website.

 Dealing with grief

 When someone you care for approaches the end of life, grief is a natural emotion.
 Grief is also a very personal experience; there is no right or wrong way to feel.